Skip to content

 It should not redo semantic interpretation already handled upstream.

-For PostgreSQL JSON/JSONB lowering, the current design intentionally separates:
+For PostgreSQL JSON/JSONB lowering, the current design separates:

-This keeps the backend closer to PostgreSQL/SQLAlchemy primitives instead of forcing every JSON case through the same lowering strategy.
+This keeps the backend close to SQLAlchemy and PostgreSQL primitives instead of forcing every JSON case through one generic lowering path.

 adapters